 Being a teacher is rough.
 They are responsible for the education of our young ones.
 They often don’t get all the tools they need to be successful.
+Additionally, with the pandemic, teachers face more now than ever before.
 Thankfully, technology can help a little bit.
 There are apps around now that can make some of the process a little easier.
 Some of them help keep track of student grades and things like attendance.
 Others let you communicate better with both kids and parents.
 Some are just flat educational and fun.
 Here are the best teacher apps!

 Class123 teacher apps

 Class123 is a free classroom management app.
 It’s also fairly popular.
 It handles a lot of the basic stuff, including individual feedback, record-keeping, communication, and organization features.
 Class123 also features time, stopwatch, and alarm functions as well as a seating chart and even screen sharing.
 It has a bit of a learning curve.
 However, most teachers seem to enjoy it once they get used to it.
 The developer has apps for parents and students as well.
 All three apps work together for a better learning environment for everybody.